 Q5.
 Where do you get the ideas for your essays?

 A5.
 I actually have an oversupply of ideas for future posts at any one time.
 I keep lists of them.
-Some ideas are sent to me by my vast and amazing network of friends and supporters (thanks, by the way), but sometimes they come from ideas that come out of mis-understandings I hear people reveal in conversations and meetings I attend.
+Some ideas are sent to me by my vast and amazing network of friends and supporters (thanks, by the way).
 Others are just things that I think people are overlooking.
 I usually start by doing a bunch of Google searches on the topic and reading.
 That’s where I usually get some of the links I include in the final essay.
 Eventually I get some time to sit down and write up a first draft.
 Sometimes I discard the whole idea, sometimes I throw out the draft and start over, and sometimes I keep massaging it until I feel comfortable putting it out there for friends and strangers to read with my name on it.
 It’s pretty intense.